ahwayakchih/conditionalizer/README.markdown

 ## Changelog

+- **1.2.1** Fixed handling of whitespace inside values used in expression.
+Expression input fields are now textareas.
+Shows nice error box after conditions were not met for saving an entry.
 - **1.2** Update for Symphony 2.3.
 This drops compatibility with Symphony 2.2.
 Changed name from `filterfield` to `conditionalizer`.
 Fields are not required to set conditions for data-source.
 Conditions can be set for any type of data-source, e.g., Dynamic XML.
 - **1.1** Allow using an expression to prevent an entry from being saved.
 Value filtering expressions can now use {XPath}.
 Filter field will now store `yes` or `no` (when field expression evaluates to `false`) value in database.
 - **1.0** Initial release.